ChrisinBarcelona/tablegard/README.md

 # Tablegard Photoshoot

-Hi, thanks for expressing your interest in the upcoming photoshoot for tablegard.com.
+Hi!
+Thank you for expressing your interest in the upcoming photoshoot for tablegard.com.
 The following are the fabrics which need photgraphed.

 Contact at Site: Maurice
 Call: +44 7802 539215